Devesh-N/Threads-Desktop-Pake/README.md

 # Threads-Desktop-Pake
-This is threads Desktop app made with pake, an opensource tool available on GitHub
+This is Instagram threads Desktop app made with pake, an opensource tool available on GitHub